Xu Guangping

 Xu Guangping (許廣平, 1898 – 1968), courtesy name Shuyuan (simplified Chinese: 漱园; traditional Chinese: 漱園), infant name Xia (simplified Chinese: 霞; traditional name: 霞), was a Chinese female writer, politician, and social activist.
 She was well known as the partner of Chinese writer Lu Xun.
+She engaged in the women's movement under the leadership of Deng Yingchao, and died of a heart attack in 1968 after Lu Xun's manuscripts were stolen.